muses-code-js/express-workshop-2/_steps/step01.md

 To create your new `package.json` file:

-1. Open your terminal
+1. Open your terminal (Terminal is at the bottom on cloud9.io, starts with `bash`)
-2. Make sure you are in the `express-workshop-2` folder
+2. Make sure you are in the `express-workshop-2` folder (Don't worry if you use cloud9.io.
+It starts in the project directory as default.)
 3. Run the command `npm init -y`.

 This creates a new file with default values and displays it for you.